patchew-project/qemu/docs/about/deprecated.rst

 MIPS moved out of support making it hard to maintain our cross-compilation CI tests of the architecture.
 As we no longer have CI coverage support may bitrot away before the deprecation process completes.
-The little endian variants of MIPS (both 32 and 64 bit) are still a supported host architecture.
+The little endian variants of MIPS are still a supported host architecture.

+32-bit host operating systems (since 8.0)
+'''''''''''''''''''''''''''''''''''''''''

+Testing 32-bit host OS support takes a lot of precious time during the QEMU contiguous integration tests, and considering that many OS vendors stopped shipping 32-bit variants of their OS distributions and most hardware from the past >10 years is capable of 64-bit, keeping the 32-bit support alive is an inadequate burden for the QEMU project.
+Thus QEMU will soon drop the support for 32-bit host systems.

 QEMU API (QAPI) events
 ----------------------